 Section 11.
 Vacancies on Board of Directors.
 Sector representatives are responsible for identifying and forwarding candidates to the Board to fill vacant positions.
+At-Large vacancies will be posted via OCH communications and nominations will be forward to the Board of Directors.
 Vacancies occurring on the Board may be voted on and ratified at any regular or special Board meeting by the remaining Directors.
 Newly elected Directors shall serve the remaining term of the vacant position.

 Section 12.
 Duty of Loyalty.
-Directors shall put the OCH interests ahead of their own when making all decisions in their capacities as corporate fiduciaries.
-They must act without personal economic conflict, and are required to sign a conflict of interest policy upon election to the Board.
+Directors shall put OCH interests ahead of their own when making all decisions in their capacities as corporate fiduciaries.
+They must act without personal economic conflict and are required to sign a conflict of interest policy upon election to the Board.